godotengine/godot-docs/tutorials/navigation/navigation_using_navigationlayers.rst

 Changing the navigation layers of NavigationAgent nodes will have an immediate effect on the next path query.
-Changing the navigation layers of regions will have an immediate effect on the region but any new region connect or disconnect will only be in effect after the next physics frame.
+Changing the navigation layers of regions will have an effect after the next NavigationServer sync.